 - Pirate101 the final fight in the Labyrinth is against all three sons of the minotaur after fighting each of the separately.
 Also each of the have their own nasty extra ability.
 When you kill one, one of the others is completely healed and becomes more powerful.
 Killing two caused the last to be completely healed and grow to the size of their father and produce a damaging aura that does damage equal to one of his single attacks to anyone standing on the eight squares around him.

 - In Star Wars: The Old Republic, the second boss of the Mandalorian Raiders flashpoint looks like it's going to be a Mandalorian war droid accompanied by a few mooks, which is then destroyed and the actual boss fight is a boarding party from the opposing faction.

 - Several boss battles in Bionic Commando consist of an endlessly respawning mob of regular enemies.
 In Rearmed, they're led by a general who has to be killed to win the fight.
 The NES version has one too, but killing him doesn't end the fight.

 - The Bobbins Brothers from Plok.
 The first battle against them is a Dual Boss.
 Then, you fight THREE of them in a flashback scene later on in the game.
 The Penkinos count as well, later on in the game.

-- Half of the boss cast in Banjo-Kazooie consists of this type of boss (green alien crabs, golden frogs and wild bees).
+- Half of the boss cast in Banjo-Kazooie consists of this type of boss (green mutant crabs, golden frogs and wild hornets).
 Averted in Banjo-Tooie, where all bosses are full-fledged.